Fady2024/Ecommerce-app/README.md

 ### Login and Signup
 - Users can either log in or sign up for a new account.
-- The signup process allows users to upload a profile picture, and enter their name, email, and password.
+- The signup process allows users to upload a profile picture, enter their name, email, and password and now includes an option to input their phone number.
+- A "Forgot Password" feature enables users to reset their passwords by receiving a reset email.
 - An alternative method is signing up using a Google account.

 <div style="display: flex; justify-content: space-around;">
 <img src="https://github.com/Fady2024/Ecommerce-app/blob/main/App%20Photos/Login%20.png" alt="Login" width="300"/>
 <img src="https://github.com/Fady2024/Ecommerce-app/blob/main/App%20Photos/Signup.png" alt="Signup" width="300"/>